MiSTer-devel/MkDocs_MiSTer/docs/basics/video.md

 vsync_adjust=1
 ```

+For a list of the internal core names to use in your exceptions see [Developer Reference - Core Names](../developer/corenames.md) for a complete list.

 ## Video Processing Options Tutorial
 Here's a tutorial that you can follow along to get you started using the powerful video processing options on MiSTer FPGA.